Deep-sea gigantism: Food scarcity

 Food scarcity at depths greater than 400 m is also thought to be a factor, since larger body size can improve ability to forage for widely scattered resources.
 In organisms with planktonic eggs or larvae, another possible advantage is that larger offspring, with greater initial stored food reserves, can drift for greater distances.
 As an example of adaptations to this situation, giant isopods gorge on food when available, distending their bodies to the point of compromising ability to locomote; they can also survive 5 years without food in captivity.

 According to Kleiber's law, the larger an animal gets, the more efficient its metabolism becomes; i.e., an animal's basal metabolic rate scales to roughly the ¾ power of its mass.
 Under conditions of limited food supply, this may provide additional benefit to large size.

 Reduced predation pressure

-An additional possible influence is reduced predation pressure in deeper waters.
+Another possible influence is reduced predation pressure in deeper waters.
 A study of brachiopods found that predation was nearly an order of magnitude less frequent at the greatest depths than in shallow waters.